Mat2801/project2-tic-tac-toe/README.md

 #### 1.3.
 User Stories

-- As the developer, I want the users to enjoy and like playing the game.
+###### First Time User
-- As the developer, I would like the user to see detail in the design of the game.
+- As a first time user, I would like to play this game via my mobile phone.
-- As the developer, I want the website to show my ability to code in HTML and CSS and use of javascript, So I can achieve a positive user experience for the site visitors.
-- As a developer, I want to play the game on the go and at home on firefox.
+- As a first time user, I want to easily understand how to play the game.
-- As a User I don't have a PC or laptop at home and usually do my gaming via my mobile phone.
-- As a user, I want to easily understand how to play the game.
+- As a first time user, I would like to easily access the rules of the game.
+###### Returning Visitor
-- As a user, I want to enjoy playing the game so that I can recommend it to others.
+- As a returning user, I want to enjoy playing the game so that I can recommend it to others.
-- As a user, I would like to easily access the rules of the game.
-- As a user, I want to be able to play the game as many times as I wish.
+- As a returning user, I want to be able to play the game as many times as I wish.
+- As a returning user, I would like to access the game via my tablet.

+###### Frequent User Goals
-- As a user, I want the game website to be easy to navigate so I can find the game and the instructions quickly.
+- As a frequent user, I want to play the game on the go and at home.
+- As a frequent user, I would like to easily navigate straight to the game.

 ## Features